MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-strategy.md

 _**Privileged access should be the top security priority at every organization.**_ Any compromise of these users has a high likelihood of significant negative impact to the organization.
 Privileged users have access to business critical assets in an organization, nearly always causing major impact when attackers compromise their accounts.

 This strategy is built on Zero Trust principles of explicit validation, least privilege, and assumption of breach.
-Microsoft has provided [implementation guidance](security-rapid-modernization-plan.md) to help you rapidly deploy protections based on this strategy
+Microsoft provides [implementation guidance](security-rapid-modernization-plan.md) to help you rapidly deploy protections based on this strategy

 > [!IMPORTANT]
 > There is no single "silver bullet" technical solution that will magically mitigate privileged access risk, you must blend multiple technologies together into a holistic solution that protects against multiple attacker entry points.
 Organizations must bring the right tools for each part of the job.

 ## Why is privileged access important?

-Security of privileged access is critically important because it is foundational to all other security assurances, an attacker in control of your privileged accounts can undermine all other security assurances.
+Security of privileged access is critically important because it's foundational to all other security assurances, an attacker in control of your privileged accounts can undermine all other security assurances.
 From a risk perspective, loss of privileged access is a high impact event with a high likelihood of happening that is growing at an alarming rate across industries.

-These attack techniques were initially used in targeted data theft attacks that resulted in many high profile breaches at familliar brands (and many unreported incidents).
-More recently these techniques have been adopted by ransomware attackers, fueling an explosive growth of highly profitable human operated ransomware attacks that intentionally disrupt business operations across industry.
+These attack techniques were initially used in targeted data theft attacks that resulted in many high profile breaches at familiar brands (and many unreported incidents).
+More recently these techniques were adopted by ransomware attackers, fueling an explosive growth of highly profitable human operated ransomware attacks that intentionally disrupt business operations across industry.

 > [!IMPORTANT]
 > [Human operated ransomware](https://www.microsoft.com/security/blog/2020/03/05/human-operated-ransomware-attacks-a-preventable-disaster) is different from commodity single computer ransomware attacks that target a single workstation or device.